Medically reviewed on March 10, 2017.

 coronary artery disease (clogged arteries).

-Taking cholestyramine can make it harder for your body to absorb certain vitamins.
+Taking Cholestyramine Light can make it harder for your body to absorb certain vitamins.
 Your doctor may recommend you take a vitamin supplement.

 You may have an even greater need for vitamin supplements during pregnancy or while you are breast-feeding a baby.
-Follow your doctor's instructions about taking vitamin supplements during treatment with cholestyramine.
+Follow your doctor's instructions about taking vitamin supplements during treatment with Cholestyramine Light.